Agency PAYE vs umbrella company payroll – what is the difference?

 • You think there is a possibility you could be eligible for travel and subsistence expenses.

-Why do a majority of recruitment agencies no longer offer agency PAYE?
+Why do most recruitment agencies no longer offer agency PAYE?

 Generally speaking, providing payroll to employees is a costly and time-consuming task.
 There is also a lot of legislation to abide by to process payroll compliantly with HMRC’s rules and regulations.

-Recruitment agencies that specialise in placing temporary workers may have tens of thousands of workers on their books at once.
-And, with many of these workers quickly changing assignments and working for different end-hirers – there is a considerable amount of associated administration.
+With many of these workers quickly changing assignments and working for different end-hirers, there is a considerable amount of associated administration.

-Therefore, many recruitment agencies prefer to incorporate the services of umbrella companies – specialist payroll intermediaries that take care of the payroll of temporary employees.
+Therefore, many recruitment agencies prefer to incorporate the services of umbrella companies, specialist payroll intermediaries that manage the payroll of temporary employees.